tbrowder/Astro-Almanac/README.md

 NAME
 ====

-`Astro::Almanac` - Provides data on the paths of the Sun, Moon, and planetsth
+`Astro::Almanac` - Provides data on the paths of the Sun, Moon, and planets

 SYNOPSIS
 ========